 - Other related experience and education will be considered

-- Experience supporting individuals with intellectual disabilities
+- Experience supporting individuals with intellectual disabilities an asset.

 - The ability to read, write and speak English fluently is necessary